 The focus for targeted behaviour support is to keep students connected with school, so that they feel they are part of the school community - an important factor in developing personal resilience and improved health and well-being.

-The School Values and Settings on page 20, describes student engagement and behaviour expectations that align to the school values and beliefs in a range of different educational settings.
+The School Values and Settings table describes student engagement and behaviour expectations that align to the school values and beliefs in a range of settings.